 Turkey opens Europe’s largest solar power plant as part of renewable energy drive

-is set to launch Europe's largest solar power plant on a single site and one of the world's five largest, as part of its drive to boost production.
+is set to launch Europe's largest solar power plant on a single site and one of the world's five largest, as part of its drive to boost renewable energy production.
 Developed by , the $1 billion plant in the central province of Konya has an installed capacity of 1,350 MW and will prevent 1.5 million tons of carbon emissions annually.

-The facility, which uses more than 3.2 million solar panels, will generate 3 million kilowatt-hours of annually, enough to power 2 million people and prevent the use of $450 million of fossil fuel equivalent resources.
+The facility, which uses more than 3.2 million solar panels, will generate 3 million kilowatt-hours of electricity annually, enough to power 2 million people and prevent the use of $450 million of fossil fuel equivalent resources.

 The project is part of Turkey's Renewable Energy Resource Zone (YEKA) initiative, which aims to establish renewable facilities in areas with high concentrations of at least one renewable energy source, such as wind or solar power.